splayfee/fsm/README.md

 # Edium Finite State Machine
 ## Overview
 **Edium FSM** is a simple finite state machine written in TypeScript used for gaming or workflow systems.
-It supports local and global transitions/triggers, entry and exit actions, and the ability to block state transitions before exit. it works both on the client and the server in plain JavaScript or with TypeScript.
+It supports local and global transitions/triggers, entry and exit actions, and the ability to block state transitions before exit.
+It works both on the client and the server in plain JavaScript or with TypeScript.

 ## Features
 - Unlimited number of states